-Code Learning outcomes Assessment Background 3.7.1 Describe the ICD-11 classification of orofacial pain, the ICDH classification of headache and the ICOP classification of orofacial pain.
+By the end of training, a trainee will be able to: Code Learning outcomes Assessment Backgrou - 7.000001110111 3.7.1 Describe the ICD-11 classification of orofacial pain, the ICDH classification of headache and the ICOP classification of orofacial pain.
 Exam 3.7.2 Appraise social and cultural influences on the experience of headache.
 Exam, Cultural 3.7.3 Elaborate on the interaction between psychiatric and substance use factors and headache.
-Exam Assessmer nt of headache and orofacial pain 3.7.4 Perform a cranial nerve examination.
+Exam Assessme ent of headache and orofacial pain 3.7.4 Perform a cranial nerve examination.
 CS, Exam, PE 3.7.5 Perform an examination of the cervical spine.
 CS, Exam, PE 3.7.6 Outline causes of headache that may be overlooked on initial assessment including: Exam Pathology in the eyes and ears.Space-occupying lesions.Vascular disease.
-3.7.7 Describe the pathophysiology and clinical features of the following primary headache syndromes: Migraine.
-Tension-type headache.
-Cluster headache.
-Exam 3.7.8 Describe the pathophysiology and clinical features of the following secondary headache syndromes: Medication-related headache.
+3.7.7 Describe the pathophysiology and clinical features of the following primary headache syndromes: Exam Migraine.Tension-type headache.Cluster headache.
+3.7.8 Describe the pathophysiology and clinical features of the following secondary headache syndromes: Exam Medication-related headache.
 Post-traumatic headache.
 Headache associated with disorders of intracranial pressure.
 Headache referred from the cervical spine.
 Headache associated with sinus pathology.
-Exam 3.7.9 Describe the pathophysiology and clinical features of: Trigeminal neuralgia.
+3.7.9 Describe the pathophysiology and clinical features of: Exam Trigeminal neuralgia.
 Other cranial neuralgias.
 Post-herpetic neuralgia.
 "Burning mouth" syndrome.
 Temporomandibular joint disorders.
 Idiopathic facial pain.
-Exam 3.7.10 Critically discuss the concept of "atypical facial pain" and its implications for assessment and management.
+3.7.10 Critically discuss the concept of "atypical facial pain" and its implications for assessment and management.
 Exam

-Manageme 3.7.11 Integrate identified psychosocial issues into the management plan for patients with headache or orofacial pain.
+Manageme ent of headache and orofacial pain 3.7.11 Integrate identified psychosocial issues into the management plan for patients with headache or orofacial pain.
 MP, Exam 3.7.12 Outline the evidence base for non-drug interventions in headache syndromes.
 Exam 3.7.13 Outline the evidence base for abortive and prophylactic pharmacological treatment of episodic migraine.
-Exam 3.7.14 Discuss the rationale and evidence base for the use of the following in the management of chronic headache : Exam Botulinum toxin.Occipital nerve stimulation.Immunological therapy.
-3.7.15 Critically appraise management of medication-overuse headache.
+Exam 3.7.14 Discuss the rationale and evidence base for the use of the following in the management of chronic headache: Botulinum toxin.
+Occipital nerve stimulation.
+Immunological therapy.
+Exam 3.7.15 Critically appraise management of medication-overuse headache.
 Exam 3.7.16 Discuss the rationale and evidence base for pharmacological and surgical treatments for trigeminal neuralgia.
 Exam